HideharuYamauchi/HF-Montecarlo-Simulation-analysis/README.md

 To calculate the TMmode of microware in the cavity.
 We use TM110 and TM210 mode to demo the RF respectively.

 2. magnet.cc and magnet.hh.<br>
 To calculate the magnetic field about 1.7 T of superconductive magnet.
-This magnet will use at MuSEUM experiment and muon(g-2) experiment in future.
+The magnet will use at MuSEUM experiment and muon(g-2) experiment in the future.

 3. stop.cc and stop.hh.<br>
 To calculate the muon stopping distribution in the RFcavity Using Geant4.